 Either way, a looming finish of 2-14 shows that changes are needed in Kansas City.
 The only question is how extensive they’ll be.

-- Kansas City Chiefs have Ron Parker exactly where he should be - Arrowhead Pride (blog)
+- Are the Kansas City Chiefs boring? - Arrowhead Pride (blog)